Bukunmikuti/view-router/README.md

  **Current behaviour:** The browser does nothing when back button is clicked and exits page on second click <br><br>
  **Expected behaviour:** To remove current view from screen by making it disappear <br><br>
  **Caveat:** When a template is the base view, clicking back to remove it from screen might not be user friendly
+ - [ ] refine Lifecycle hooks to help handle views entry and exit more effectively